 - Your job is to render care to people.
 Rule One is, "Do no harm." - Your degree did not prepare you.
 All medical specialty boards require formal clinical residency.
-You cannot self-train. - Many of you will work solo.
-You will be the local authority in your specialty. - Physicians are your peers.
+You cannot self-train by reinventing clinical medical physics. - Many of you will work solo.
+You will be the local authority in your specialty.
+And the one to blame. - Physicians are your peers.
 Others look to you for guidance.

-A complication...
+The money...

-- MDs are explicitly paid per "patient encounter," so-called "professional" reimbursement.
-They are seen as revenue centers. - Medical physics reimbursement is buried in the "technical" reimbursement.
-The facility owner gets to divvy up the revenue.
-You are seen as a cost center. - I recommend you know all you can about the reimbursement system.
+- MDs are explicitly paid per procedure ("professional component").
+They are seen as revenue sources. - Hospitals are explicitly paid per procedure ("technical" component). - Medical physics reimbursement is buried in the technical reimbursement.
+The facility owner decides how to split that money with you.
+You are an expensive expense. - When the clinic gets busy the facility and MD make more money.
+You work harder for the same salary. - I recommend you learn all you can about the reimbursement system.
+But avoid giving advice.